Q and A With Student Suicide Prevention Expert

-Recognizing the warning signs and intervening appropriately can help save student lives.
+Recognizing the warning signs of suicide and intervening appropriately can help save student lives.

-There is probably nothing more disturbing than when a child or teen takes his or her own life.
-Yet, with nearly half of U.S. children with mental health disorders not seeking help for their conditions, chances are that most K-12 school teachers, administrators and security professionals will be forced to deal at one point or another in their careers with students who may have thoughts of suicide.
+There is probably nothing more disturbing than when a child or teen dies by suicide.
+Yet, with nearly half of U.S. children with mental health disorders not seeking help for their conditions, chances are that most K-12 school teachers, administrators and security professionals will be forced to deal at one point or another in their careers with students who may have thoughts of taking their own life.

 Here, Dr. Paula Clayton, who is a psychiatrist and the medical director for the American Foundation for Suicide Prevention, shares how schools can tackle this troubling issue.